 - 1. NEPA's protocol require trained and permitted individuals to handle bats. - 2.
-There exists a potential for contracting lethal diseases from bats to humans visual presence of droppings
+There exists a potential for contracting lethal diseases from bats to humans

 The study was aimed at a general identification and classification of the bats within the SML 173.